ctg123/portfolio_blog/content/blog/what_is_cloud_computing.md

 **SaaS - Software as a Service**

 This service provides on-demand pay per use of the application software for users and is independent of a platform.
 You do not have to install software on your computer, unlike a license paid program.
-Cloud runs a single occurrence of the software, making it available for multiple end-users allowing the service to be cheap.
+The cloud runs a single occurrence of the software, making it available for multiple end-users allowing the service to be cheap.
 All the computing resources that are responsible for delivering SaaS is typically managed completely by the vendor and is accessible through a web browser or lightweight client application(s).
 End customers ranging from individuals to large companies use SaaS regularly.

 The most popular SaaS providers offer the following products and services: Google Ecosystem including Gmail, Google Docs, Google Drive, Microsoft Office 365, and SalesForce.